 V e l o p r e s s o ™ is an innovative coffee vending trike for true off-grid selling of quality espresso on city streets, at trade fairs, events and in parks, etc. Designed from the ground up around a custom rear-steer tricycle, a unique pedal-driven grinder, and a robust gas-fired lever espresso machine, Velopresso is a celebratory fusion of human power, sensory pleasures and technology – old tech with hi-tech, bicycles and coffee, their engineering and aesthetics.
 The result is a unique hybrid machine with a compact footprint and near-silent, low carbon operation – fine coffee, no electricity, no motors, no noise!

-The UK-manufactured production model will be available for pre-order in spring 2014.
+The UK-manufactured production model will be available for order in September 2014.
 Pricing to be confirmed.
 All images are of the prototype.

 The entire Velopresso prototype is an original design, including the trike frame, the grinder and the espresso machine.
 The following machine overview and technical specifications stated below (and in the video) refer to the Velopresso concept and the particular specification of the prototype.
 In the process of developing the production model there will be revisions, specification changes and new features that will improve on the ergonomics and functionality, and further address the day-to-day needs of the cyclist–barista.

 Designed specifically to meet the ergonomic requirements that allow the cyclist–barista to both ride the trike and also comfortably and efficiently operate the coffee machinery from the saddle, something that no existing trike designs could offer.

 The frame is designed to also meet the structural and spatial requirements necessary to locate and transport the considerable weight of the espresso machine, grinder, transmission, plumbing and storage drawers along with the on-board supplies of water, milk, beans, etc. Steel is used for the main structure, stainless steel and aluminium for the surfaces.